Spiderpig86/Cirrus/README.md

 * [Polarity 9](http://polarity.x10.mx/browser "Polarity 9 Promo Page")
 * [Phraze](https://phrazes.net "Phraze")

-## :ledger: License and Attribution
+## :newspaper: License and Attribution
 Cirrus is licensed under the [MIT license](https://github.com/Spiderpig86/Cirrus/blob/master/LICENSE "MIT License").
 If this frame work has helped you in any way, attribution in the footer of your website would be much appreciated.